-A well-stocked library is a great beginning for your baby's early literacy learning.
+A well-stocked library is a great beginning for your baby's early learning.
 Here are four kinds of books to include, and practical tips for using those books.

 1. Basic Concepts Books